 The BSS Color Information subfield has the same format as in the BSS Color Information field in the HE Operation element.
 The BSS Color Information subfield is reserved in a Sensing Measurement Setup Request frame or Sensing Measurement Setup Response frame if the transmitter of the frame is a non-AP STA.
 Otherwise, each subfield of the BSS Color Information field is set to the same value, as in the HE Operation element transmitted by the transmitter AP.

-The Sensing subelements field contains one or more subelements.
+The Sensing subelements field contains exactly one subelement(#2273).
 The subelement format and ordering of the subelements are defined in 9.4.3 (Subelements).
 The Subelement ID field values for the defined subelements are shown in Table 9-401r (Sensing subelement IDs for Sensing Parameters).